About Villnoesser Sheep

 were developed in the 18th century, from crossbreeding Carinthian Landrace, Bergamask,

 and Paduan silk sheep.
 In Southern Carinthia, the Friaul, and in Slovenia,

 are a strong and medium-sized sheep with a roman and a bare head with lop ears

 of medium length.
 They have black spots around the eyes (glasses) contributed

 to the German name of the sheep ( Brillensheep).
 Pigments may, however,

 also occur at their ears and sometimes on their body or lips.
 Their meat is

 especially aromatic.
-Villnösser sheep are especially characterized by
+Villnosser sheep are especially characterised by

-out-of-season oestrus behavior, hard hooves, and fine wool.
+out-of-season oestrus behaviour, hard hooves, and fine wool.

 Content and photo